Developing Sense of Self

 In this webinar, educational coaches Stephanie Adams and Caitlin Powell present strategies to support children’s sense of self in virtual, hybrid, or physically distanced classroom environments.

-TEACHING THROUGH BOOKS
+BUILDING CONNECTIONS THROUGH BOOKS

 Creating Mirrors and Windows